NathanPJF/training-lessons/exercises/# Exercise 5: CSS.md

 ### Specificity in CSS

-If we wanted to select just one particular paragraph tag and change its font color to `red`, then we need a way to **specify** that.
-The best way is with adding a class.
+If we wanted to select just *one particular paragraph* and change its font color to `red`, then we need a way to **specify** that.
+The best way is with adding a class attribtue.
+In the example below, we add the attribute `class="note"` to one of the paragraph tags.

 **HTML**

 ```
 <p>First line of description</p>
-<p class="warning">Important line of description</p>
+<p class="note">Important line of description</p>
 <p>Last line of description</p>
 ```

-Now let's make our selector any paragraph tag *with* the class of warning.
+Now let's make our CSS selector any paragraph tag *with* the class of warning.
+Do this by writing `p.note`.
+The period before `note` tells CSS that "note" is a class, and not another HTML element.

 **CSS**

 ```
-p.warning {
+p.note {
   color: red;
 }
 ```